About the Conference

 Humanity sits at a crossroad between tragedy and transformation, with seemingly little idea of where we wish to go, or how we intend to get there.
 Similarly, now is a crucial time for sustainability research.
 Is it to be a passive chronicler of the challenges of our times?
 Or an active facilitator of transformative change towards sustainability?

-This conference is inspired by the seminal essay by Donnella Meadows “Leverage Points Places to intervene in a system”.
+This conference was inspired by the seminal essay by Donnella Meadows “Leverage Points Places to intervene in a system”.
 In this work, born of frustration and a deep desire for a more effective change, Meadows highlighted a series of leverage points—places in complex systems where a small shift may lead to fundamental changes in the system as a whole— for sustainability transformations.
 In particular, she noted the tendency to focus on highly tangible, but essentially weak leverage points (i.e., interventions that are easy to make, but have limited potential for transformative change).

 Instead, she urged a focus on perhaps less obvious, but potentially far more powerful areas of intervention.
 Donnella Meadows’ notion of leverage points can be seen as a boundary object, a model, a metaphor and a fundamental challenge to the status quo, dominate mindsets and paradigms.
-We firmly believe that such radical approaches are needed in sustainability research and praxis if they are to meet the challenges of the 21st century.
+We firmly believed that such radical approaches are needed in sustainability research and praxis if they are to meet the challenges of the 21st century.

 - The importance of searching for places where interventions can lead to transformative change.